 Note.
-The plan sponsor's interest rate election under ERISA section 303(h)(2) or Code section 430(h)(2) (an election to use the yield curve or an election to use an applicable month other than the default month) generally may not be changed unless the plan sponsor obtains approval from the IRS.
-However, any change to an interest rate election that is made for the first plan year beginning in 2010 may be made without obtaining approval by the IRS.
+The plan sponsor's interest rate election under Code section 430(h)(2) or ERISA section 303(h)(2) (an election to use the yield curve or an election to use an applicable month other than the default month) generally may not be changed unless the plan sponsor obtains approval from the IRS.
+However, see the regulations under section 430(h)(2) for circumstances in which a change in interest rate may be made without obtaining approval from the IRS.